heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/index.md

 ---

-## Overview
+## Reminder

-Remember: For references on using specific components, jump to the Components section:
+For references on using specific components, jump to the Components section:

 [Component Overview](../components/){: .btn}